The Real Horror Of "M3gan" Is Her Style

 By now, you will have been acquainted with M3gan, the creepy robot girl who weirdly dances while dressed impeccably in the movie M3gan.
 She runs on all fours and does her best improv dancing under a creepy light, all while dressed in a “Blair Waldorf meets New Girl’s Jessica Day” preppy aesthetic.
 From the moment I saw the weirdly human-looking doll, I could not stop thinking about her clothes.
 After all, how did a robot get such good style?
 And why is she even dressed so well?

 After debuting last weekend, it’s clear M3gan is a hit.
-The movie follows 8-year-old Cady (Violet McGraw), a young girl who recently lost her mom and ends up navigating moving in with her aunt (Allison Williams), a robotics engineer at a toy company.
-The horror film made $30 million opening weekend and currently sits at an impressive 94% rating on Rotten Tomatoes, making us all doubt if we judged the weird dancing before we got to know the reason behind it.
+The movie follows 8-year-old Cady (Violet McGraw), a young girl who recently lost her mum and ends up navigating moving in with her aunt (Allison Williams), a robotics engineer at a toy company.
+The horror film made $30 million (£24.5 million) during its US opening weekend and currently sits at an impressive 94% rating on Rotten Tomatoes, making us all doubt if we judged the weird dancing before we got to know the reason behind it.

 Advertisement